bsdpot/potluck/vault/README.md

   -E IP=<IP address of this vault node> -E VAULTTYPE=follower \
   -E UNSEALIP=<unseal vault node> -E UNSEALTOKEN=<wrapped token generated on unseal node> -E VAULTLEADER=<IP> -E LEADERTOKEN=<token>
   -E CONSULSERVERS=<correctly-quoted-array-consul-IPs> \
-  -E SFTPUSER=certuser -E SFTPPASS=<password> \
-  -E GOSSIPKEY=<32 byte Base64 key from consul keygen> [-E REMOTELOG=<remote syslog IP>]
+  -E SFTPUSER=certuser -E GOSSIPKEY=<32 byte Base64 key from consul keygen> [-E REMOTELOG=<remote syslog IP>]
   ```

-The SFTPUSER and SFTPPASS parameters are on the follower node are used to login to the vault leader to get temporary certificates for a further login.
+The SFTPUSER parameter is used on the follower node to login to the vault leader, to get temporary certificates for a further login.

 The SFTPNETWORK parameter is only used by the Vault leader node.